Best Fiskars Hatchet For Kindling (tested with pics)

 As the smallest Fiskars splitting axe, it’s just shy of 17.5” long with roughly a 2lb flared splitting head.
 This axe can flex between one-handed use for kindling and two-handed use splitting larger logs.
 It can go up to about 8″ wide logs.

-The X11 is powerful for big swings, but can be awkward working one-handed close up.
+But, it can be awkward working one-handed close up.
 The larger head can feel clumsy when working with small pieces.
 Even a light swing is harder to aim than the X7 and the inertia carries much further.
 It feels a bit like overkill if you are making kindling from typical pieces of pre-cut firewood (at your campsite or fireplace).

-It will easily blow through typical kindling size wood and has more potential to be dangerous to less experienced users.
+It will easily blow through typical kindling-size wood and has more potential to be dangerous to less experienced users.
 The blade could find your other hand or your shins very easily if used incorrectly.

 As evidence – I cut my thumb with this axe like a dumbass processing kindling, ONE DAY AFTER I finished this article.